 – Sunday night market @ Tha Phae Gate

-–Art in Paradise Museum: super cool 3D museum on Chang Klan road
+–Art in Paradise Museum: a super cool 3D museum on Chang Klan road

 – Zoe’s Bar: we didn’t get a chance to go, but we heard it’s super fun, & lots of ppl from all over the world go there.
 There are lots of bars around it as well.